tridactyl/tridactyl/readme.md

 *   `;k` — delete an element from the page
 *   `;;` — focus an element

-Additionally, you can bind to a custom CSS selector with `:hint -c [selector]` which is useful for site-specific versions of the standard `f` hint mode.
+Additionally, you can hint elements matching a custom CSS selector with `:hint -c [selector]` which is useful for site-specific versions of the standard `f` hint mode.

 ### Binding custom commands